-

 Reasonable Adjustments for veterinary students

-The RCVS provides comprehensive guidance for education and training providers on reasonable adjustments for student vets and student veterinary nurses.
-Explore the guidance here:
+The RCVS offers comprehensive guidance to support education and training providers in making reasonable adjustments for student vets and student veterinary nurses - ensuring fair access and inclusive learning environments.

 * Please note: Let's Talk Adjustments does not provide legal advice.
 It is important to seek your own guidance regarding any specific matters relating to reasonable adjustments.